jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (i) regional authorities:
     (ii) owners of dams:
     (iii) licensed building practitioners; and
-  (c) owners of buildings and members of the public in relation to the application of subpart 6A of Part 2.
+  (c) owners of buildings and members of the public in relation to the application of subpart 6A or subpart 6B of Part 2.
 (2) Any information published by the chief executive under this section— (a) is only a guide; and
   (b) if used, does not relieve any person of the obligation to consider any matter to which that information relates according to the circumstances of the particular case.